atchox/WoM-Presentation-I/README.md

 draw some inspiration for your own presentation.

 The repository mainly includes:
-i) The TeX file for the presentation and the pdf. ii) A C program to approximate a result. iii) CSV data sheets which contain every outcome, probabilities for each experiment, averages and standard deviations.
+1) The TeX file for the presentation and the pdf.
+2) A C program to approximate a result.
+3) CSV data sheets which contain every outcome, probabilities for each experiment, averages and standard deviations.

 - Atreya